KxSystems/docs/docs/ml/toolkit/xval.md

 -   `x` is a matrix of features
 -   `y` is a vector of targets
 -   `f` is a function that takes parameters and data as input and returns a score
--   `p` is a dictionary of hyperparameters to be searched - see section [Grid Search Hyperparameter Dictionary](#Grid-Search-Hyperparameter-Dictionary)
+-   `p` is a dictionary of hyperparameters to be searched - see section [Grid Search Hyperparameter Dictionary](#grid-search-hyperparameter-dictionary)
 -   `h` is a float value denoting the size of the holdout set used in a fitted grid search, where the best model is fit to the holdout set.
 If 0 the function will return scores for each fold for the given hyperparameters.
 If negative the data will be shuffled prior to designation of the holdout set.

-returns the scores for hyperparameter sets on each of the `k` folds for all values of `h` and additionally returns the best hyperparameters and score on the holdout set for `0 < h <=1`.
+returns the scores for hyperparameter sets on each of the `k` folds for all values of `h` and additionally returns the best hyperparameters and score on the holdout set for `0 < h <= 1`.

 ```q
 q)m:10000